mF2C/UserManagement/README.md

 ### Description

 The User Management module is responsible for managing the user’s profile and the definition of the user’s device resources that will be shared in mF2C.
-It is also responsible for checking that the mF2C applications act according to these sharing model and profile properties.
+It is also responsible for checking that the mF2C applications act according to these sharing model and user profile properties.

 -----------------------